Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 In other words: if $b$ doesn't appear in negative form inside the formula $F$, assigning $b = True$, the satisfability of $F$ is preserved.

 Eliminating pure literals can significantly reduce the size of the CNF formula.
-Smaller formulas are often easier and quicker to process and can lead the solving faster.
+Smaller formulas are often easier and quicker to process, leading for faster solutions.

 #### CNF simplification

 The simplification of the expression in Cunjuntive-Normal-Form is very important to determine if the formula is SAT under the current **PartialAssignment**.

 In fact, if the CNF expression is completely simplified s.t. it is equal to *Symbol(True)*, it can be asserted that it is SAT.

 The expression in CNF is simplified according to the specific logical operator: